 Supports for Community Living Services

-Supports for Community Living Services is an augmentative service which provides short term additional assistance to individuals with acquired brain injury.
+Supports for Community Living Services is an augmentative service that provides short-term additional assistance to individuals with an acquired brain injury.
 Support is provided through a worker to assist in improving daily living skills while fostering independence.
 The service is based on assessed need, accessed through a Program Coordinator, and provided as approved by the program administrator.